 Mia Marie White

-White discovered the healing power of off-key singing during her post-college work with at-risk youths in Ann Arbor, Mich.
-Monday night karaoke provided a much-needed break from the seriousness of her job.
-It also revealed a hidden side of White’s personality; it turns out she’s “a lot more of a ham” than she ever knew.
+Mia Marie White ’10 discovered the healing power of karaoke during her post-college work with at-risk youths in Ann Arbor, Mich.
+Every Monday night after work, White and her colleagues got together for a few laughs and a lot of off-key singing.
+The ritual provided a much-needed break from the seriousness of her job.
+It also revealed that White is “a lot more of a ham” than she ever knew.

 At Columbia Law School, White channeled her love of the spotlight into a focus on entertainment law.
 In the fall of her second year of Law School, she worked with the business and legal affairs department at VH1, drafting, editing, and negotiating agreements for the network’s 2008 Hip Hop Honors awards show.
 “It was an incredible experience,” says White, who is a member of the Law School’s Entertainment, Arts, and Sports Law Society.
 “It inspired a confidence in me to know this is something I can do, and do well.”